 Talk to Julie, my support worker, on the phone.
-Ask her to help me to make a list of things I like to do in the house.
+Ask her to help me to make a list of things I like to do.

 Part 2:

 Get Julie to help me pick out the things I would most like to do to keep me busy.